 Local officials said the Taliban will not enter the city.
 The Interior Ministry in Kabul tried on July 3 to reassure the country that the battlefield setbacks were temporary, although it was not clear how the government intends to regain control.

-Since President Joe Biden announced in April that U.S. troops would withdraw, the Taliban has unleashed a quick offensive and now controls about one-third of the country's 421 districts and district centers.
+Since President Joe Biden announced in April that U.S. troops would withdraw, the Taliban has unleashed a quick offensive and now controls about one-third of the country's roughly 400 districts.

 With Washington aiming to exit the country in the coming weeks, there are increasing concerns that the Western-backed government in Kabul may collapse.